 With every phone released users complain about battery life.
 You’re using the phone more than you normally would, testing features, installing apps, give it a few days to balance out.
 This is our first recommendation.
 However, if you are noticing actual battery life problems, something might be wrong.

-This could be due to a lot of things but is likely an app that isn’t working right with Android 7.1 Nougat.
+This could be due to a lot of things but is likely an app that isn’t working right with Android 8.0 Oreo.
 We recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.

 However, the best route is to head into settings and make sure an app isn’t draining your juice.
 Head to Settings > Battery and see what’s at the top of the list.
 Typically Android system, Android OS, or the screen is at the top.
-If there’s an app at the top, something isn’t right.
+If there is something else at the top, something isn’t right.
 Uninstall it, disable the app, or tap on it and hit “Force Close” to kill an app that’s draining the battery.

 We also recommend setting up Battery Saver modes when you’re in a pinch and need extra juice.